Cracked Pot Meditations – Spiritual Greatness

 and then went to Whole Foods to buy some medicine,

-so I don’t know when I would have had time to watch this show,
+So I don’t know when I would have had time to watch this show,

 and when I tried to tell my coworkers what I did.

-not one cared.
+Not one cared.

-In fact they seemed almost annoyed.
+In fact, they seemed almost annoyed.

 They also said that the Chinese herb tea I’m drinking to help with my poor digestion stinks like mayonnaise pig shit in a brick oven.